a-hariti/Youtube-Thumbnail-Downloader/README.md

 ## Note

 This extension requires you to be on a YouTube video page to function.
 If you're not on a YouTube video page, you'll see an error message.

+I built this extension for educational purposes only, the codebase is intentionally simple and readable.

+The YouTube thumbnails are subject to copyright, please use responsibly.

 ## License